Who doesn’t like options?

 For Occupational Health & Safety professionals, career options exist in all types of sectors.
 Most of all in sectors such as manufacturing, mining, forestry, construction, and government.

 These sectors depend on certified occupational health and safety (OHS) workers to specialize as consultants, coordinators, managers, or inspectors, to assure workplace safety compliance.

-Health and safety inspectors, for example, may works as a mine examiner and mine safety inspector, or a dangerous goods inspector, water inspector, health and safety officer and technologist.
+Health and safety inspectors, for example, may work as a mine examiner and mine safety inspector, or a dangerous goods inspector, water inspector, or health and safety officer, and technologist.